 Lebanon’s economic and social development has been undermined over recent decades by civil war, invasion, occupation, political instability and, most recently, the impact of the war in Syria.

 Extreme poverty exists in a number of communities; many people living in poverty in Lebanon are often locked there by laws or structural inequalities.

 Unable to return to the homes they fled more than 60 years ago, in Lebanon they are barred from the right to work in all but the most menial of jobs, cannot access state healthcare, own land or property, and have almost no access to state education.

-Disability – War and conflict have left Lebanon with a disproportionately high number of people living with a disability, yet discrimination and ignorance mean that disabled people are often marginalised from education, employment and participation in public life.
+War and conflict have left Lebanon with a disproportionately high number of people living with a disability, yet discrimination and ignorance mean that disabled people are often marginalised from education, employment and participation in public life.

-But we are also helping the same organisations to campaign on issues of rights and justice, in order to change the laws and structures that are keeping people poor.
+We work with local Lebanese and Palestinian refugee organisations providing day-to-day support to the poorest.
+We are also helping these partners to campaign on issues of rights and justice, to change the laws and structures that keep people poor.

 We have had notable successes in these areas – such as the passing of Law 220 that enshrined in law the rights of disabled people for the first time.